Twelve Core Challenges and Fifty Rapid Responses

 Response

-12. How does the model prevent institutional collapse if a regional legislature withdraws cooperation?
+12. How does the model address institutional collapse or withdrawal of cooperation?

 Response